Tue, Jan 26, 2021 at 6:58 AM

-At home, he’d listen to reggae, ska, rocksteady and classic R&B, but it was skating that got him into rock and rap.
+In the house he’d listen to reggae, ska, rocksteady and classic R&B, but it was skating that got him into rock and rap.
 Formative albums included ones his friends would pass along to him on burned CDs: HIM’s Razorblade Romance, AFI’s Sing The Sorrow and Rancid’s …And Out Come The Wolves.
-He never really went to shows because rarely anyone worth seeing would come through.
-The first gig he attended was headlined by a rapper called MC Lars.
+He never really went to shows because rarely would anyone worth seeing come through.
+His first gig he attended was headlined by a rapper called MC Lars.
 That’s what made him consider starting a solo project – seeing one dude onstage, recreating all the music alone with a laptop.
 To this day, he’s only been to four shows.
 “I’m used to just watching them on YouTube,” he says. “ I never think about a live show when writing songs.
 I just make whatever.”